vijaykumarji/Online-Shop-Manager/README.md

 # Online-Shop-Manager
 Online-Shop-Manager exposed the endpoint REST APIs to manage the online shopping.
 The project is written in **Node.js** using **Express framework** and backhand database is **Mongodb**.
-However, there is to authentication and authorization support currently which should be managed by User as his\her requirement.
+However, there is no authentication and authorization support currently which should be managed by User as per his\her requirement.

 ## Installation